msoos/cryptominisat/README.markdown

 Compiling under Windows
 -----

-You will need Vim for Windows to be installed, see the download website at http://www.vim.org/download.php/#pc This is because we need the "xxd" executable.
+You will need python installed.
 Then you need to perform the following for Visual Studio 2015:

 ```
 C:\> [ download cryptominisat-version.zip ]